coxn1446/freelancev1/README.md

 * [Production](#production)

 ## General Info
 This web app is designed to be accessible via the browser.
-In my build, the app was hosted by Heroku.
+It can be found at https://www.freelancev1.com In my build, the app was hosted by Heroku.
 It was written using the PERN stack (PostgreSQL, Express, React, Node).

 ## Technologies